companieshouse/admin.orders.web.ch.gov.uk/README.md

 ## Summary

 * Internal Admin web application tool used to examine orders.
-* Would be able to pull up details of orders that have been paid, so an examiner can process it.
+* Examiners would be inspect details of orders that have been paid status, for further processing.

 ## System requirements